benmatselby/technical-workshops/README.md

 # Technical Workshops

-This repo houses content for Technical Workshops.
+This repo houses the content from the Technical Workshops Paddy Morgan and Ben Selby ran in half one of 2021.

 - [Bash 101](./bash-101)
 - [Contributing to Jenkins](./contributing-to-jenkins)